 - showcase your breeding program

-- inform customers on available puppies
+- inform customers of available puppies

 - offer a practical way to engage with you

 Do not just put your high hopes on the channel; what matters is what you put in it.
-Platforms, classifieds and Facebook Groups are helpful because they already have targeted traffic on them; but if your ad or copy is of poor quality, you will never find any success in your endeavors.
+Platforms, classifieds, and Facebook Groups are helpful because they already have targeted traffic on them; but if your ad or copy is of poor quality, you will never find any success in your endeavors.

-Puppy Sales Platforms
+Online Puppy Sales Platforms

 Specialized puppy websites allow dog breeders to sign up, generally for a small monthly fee, and post their dogs on their own public mini-site.
 Such platforms are great for occasional dog breeders who do not have the technical savviness required to run their own website.
-SImply sign up, fill in their online forms, upload photos or videos, set your prices, and you are showcasing and selling your dogs online.
+Simply sign up, fill in their online forms, upload photos or videos, set your prices, and you are showcasing and selling your dogs online.
 Yes, it’s that simple.

 Basically, if you are wondering how to sell puppies fast, puppy sales platforms are ideal.
 For example, VIP Puppies allows dog breeders to sign-up in seconds for $15 a month (at the time of writing) so they can set up their very own kennel’s storefront.
 There are no hidden costs.